SpyShelter Detailed User Guide

 Insights give you information about what the app does to help you decide if you should keep it or not.
 Insights aren’t always perfect, so if something looks strange consider checking with a separate source.

-Below the Insights are the executable name, version number, Installation date, Modification date, and the Company.
+Below the Insights are the executable name, version number, Installation date, Modification date, Country where created, and the Company that created it.

 IMPORTANT: Did you know executables can have a completely fake Company name?
 Company names aren’t the same as a publishing certificate, so always keep that in mind.
 Anyone can create an executable and insert any Company name they want.